Our Services

-Rapid REM onset (entering dream sleep within minutes of nodding off) can signal narcolepsy, REM rebound from sleep deprivation, or medication-induced REM changes and often presents alongside daytime sleepiness, cataplexy, sleep paralysis, or breathing issues.
+Rapid REM onset—entering dream sleep within minutes of falling asleep—can be a warning sign of narcolepsy, REM rebound from sleep deprivation, or medication-induced REM changes.
+It frequently appears alongside excessive daytime sleepiness, cataplexy (sudden muscle weakness), sleep paralysis, vivid hypnagogic hallucinations, or disrupted breathing during sleep.

 Rapid eye movement (REM) sleep normally begins about 90 minutes after you fall asleep.
 If you're noticing "Sleep aid making me dream immediately," especially vivid or unsettling dreams, it can be more than just a quirky side effect.
 Rapid REM onset—falling into REM within minutes of nodding off—can be a clinical clue to underlying sleep disorders or medication effects.
 Here's what you need to know, and what to do next.